cefaci/super-simple-pg-dao/README.md

 ## Query
 You can query as you want, the examples here are prepared statements, which are cached in `DBClass` (be aware with same names!).
 `Preparation.select_object` can build your `SELECT` w/ or w/o `FROM` part as you need.
-It can null or set to differnet values your columns, e.g. hide keys.
+It can null or set to different values (e.g. true or 1) for your columns, e.g. to hide keys.
 For complex queries you need to set `rowMode : 'array'` from [node-postgres] otherwise your same name columns will be overwritten from the return object.
 Check out the `examples` and `test`.

 ```javascript